 For a long time it has been thought to be a Roman milestone, and recent excavations by the Huddersfield and District Archaeological Society have shown that it almost certainly is one.
 A route connecting the fort at Castleshaw in Saddleworth via Marsden to the fort at Slack, near Outlane on the outskirts of Huddersfield, has long been reported to exist (eg by mapmaker John Warburton in 1720), but its exact line had always been in doubt.
 Excavations by the Society over nearly 40 years have now enabled this route to be ascertained much more clearly, and a milestone could well have been erected near the spot where the Dial Stone was found.
 The absence of an inscription is not unusual: letters, etc could have been painted on it.

 Although the Dial Stone had a sundial positioned on it at one point in its eventful history, it is probable that Dial is an alternative form of the word Devil, from some mediaeval superstition relating monoliths such as this to the Devil.
 Roman milestones have elsewhere been referred to as “devil stones”, and one of the milestones now at Aldborough was found at a place still known as Duel Cross – Duel being one of several variant forms of the same concept.
 The Devil was thought to be responsible for all sorts of geological formations or prehistoric features (causeways, dykes, ditches, etc).

-It has been suggested that a stone that can be seen in a garden on Manor Road in nearby Golcar is also a milestone from the same road.
+It has been suggested that a stone that can be seen in a garden in nearby Golcar is also a milestone from the same road.
 It is very similar in size and shape.
 This is on Church Street near its junction with Manor Road.

 Sources: Norman Lunn and others: The Romans came this way (HDAS, 2008); www.roman-britain.org